ShivRaiGithub/quadB_Vote/README.md

 ## Better Voting
 Version 2 of the Voting Contract implementing authentication of voters for extra security and storing the user data.
 Added as part of optional task.
+Can be deployed and tested on Remix.